-Porto is a mandatory destination: it was considered the Best European Destination for 2014 by the European Consumers Choice, an independent and non-profit organization.
+Porto is a mandatory destination: it was considered the Best European Destination for several years by the European Consumers Choice, an independent and non-profit organization.

 What are you waiting for?
 Do not waste your time dreaming.
 We show you 10 reasons why you should pack your stuffs now and travel to Porto this winter!

 1 - For its Port and Port Wine Cellars